Caidenjoh/PROG7313_POE_Part2/README.md

   - Secure account creation
   - Personalized experience based on saved data

+- **Categories**
+  - Users can create categories of their choice.
+  - View details for each category (showing the expenses) and set budgets for each category.

 - **Expense Tracking**
-  - Add and categorize expenses
+  - Add and categorize expenses.
-  - View and manage categorized data
+  - View and manage the expense data.
+  - The expenses can be filters with the user selectable date filter.

 - **Reward System**
-  - Points accumulate based on user activity
+  - Points accumulate based on user activity.
-  - Points redeemable for discounts from various brands
+  - Points redeemable for discounts from various brands.
-  - Visually engaging rewards page with a custom background
+  - Visually engaging rewards page with a custom background.

 - **Course Guides**
+  - Provides resources (links) for users to go read.
+  - Educates them on the best ways to budget.

 - **Budget Setting**
+  - Users can set their min and max monthly spending limit goals for each category.
+  - Minimum goal is how much the user would ideally stay under.
+  - Maximum goal is the max they would not want to exceed.
+  - A comment is provided to users that informs them if they are withing the min and max goals for the month.

 - **Navigation**
-  - Intuitive transitions between pages (e.g., Home ↔ Rewards)
+  - Intuitive transitions between pages (e.g., Home or Rewards).
-  - Button-based interaction and clear layout
+  - Button-based interaction and clear layout.
+  - Users can also navigate the app using the navigation bar.

 ---